YZTangent/tp/docs/team/yztangent.md

         * Meeting location will be automatically deciphered as online or in-person by Finbook using URL recognition.
 Any addressed that is passed to Finbook that is a valid URL will be categorised as an online meeting.

 * **Contributions to the UG**:
-    * Add remove command and its usage details to the UG
+    * Add `remove` command and its usage details to the UG
     * Update list of prefixes to include meeting location
-    * Update edit command to reflect its new behaviour
+    * Update `edit` command to reflect its new behaviour
+    * Update `add` command to include Meeting Location and additional notes for its usage
     * Add labelled diagrams to illustrate the difference between hidden and shown mode and highlight its toggle button
     * Add labelled diagrams to highlight the  toggle button to switch between dark and light mode